alok/notational-fzf-vim/README.md

 " String.
 Controls how new note window is created. let g:nv_create_note_window = 'vertical split'

+" Character used as a substitute for spaces let g:nv_space_sub = '-'

+" When creating a new note substitute all spaces with `g:nv_space_sub`.
+By default is '-' let g:nv_use_spaces = 0

 " Boolean.
 Show preview.
 Set by default.
 Pressing Alt-p in FZF will toggle this for the current search. let g:nv_show_preview = 1